SolomonMacharia/alx-low_level_programming/0x01-variables_if_else_while/README.md

 You are not allowed to use any variable of type char
 7. a program that prints the lowercase alphabet in reverse, followed by a new line.
+8. prints all the numbers of base 16